 Earning your degree just got easier at A&M-Commerce.

-Designed for current educators and working professionals, our Master of Science in Counseling, School Counseling emphasis offers face-to-face and hybrid courses at the Commerce campus and the Collin Higher Education Center.
+Designed for current educators and working professionals, our Master of Science in Counseling, School Counseling emphasis offers face-to-face and hybrid courses at our Commerce campus, the Dallas location, the Mesquite location and the Collin Higher Education Center.

 Learn about some of the exams you may encounter as part of your counseling preparation.